-There must be NO movement of the dancer that is not reflected or indicated by signal change from the sensor.
+There must be no movement of the dancer that is not reflected or indicated by signal change from the sensor.
 Loose couplings, chains, timing belts, sprockets, gears, etc. used to translate dancer movement to sensor output can result in poor dancer system performance if not outright instability.

-4.)
-Dancer Control Techniques:
+4. Dancer Control Techniques

-D.) PID 100% Control
+- PID 100% control

-Without dancer control, a speed mis-match may result from differences in loading and in acceleration and deceleration times or may come from individual drive speed regulation errors.
+Without dancer control, a speed mismatch may result from differences in loading and in acceleration and deceleration times or may come from individual drive speed regulation errors.
 In a dancer compensated system, when follower speed errors occur, the dancer is pulled out of position until it produces a countering and balancing speed trimming signal.
 The exact position of the dancer may change at different set speeds but is usually consistent at a given speed.

-B.) Shunt Field Trim by Dancer:
+Shunt Field Trim by Dancer

 This high wattage rheostat was sized to add to the motor’s field resistance, thereby decreasing the field current and increasing motor speed.
-This type of compensation, still used today in some limited speed range applications, is very simple, but has the drawbacks of high rheostat operating power and temperature, non-linear correction, decreased motor torque, and was effective only over a total approximate speed range of 4:1.
-A more modern variation of DC field control replaces the rheostat with an electronic FIELD CURRENT REGULATOR.
+This type of compensation, still used today in some limited speed range applications, is very simple, but it has the drawbacks of high rheostat operating power and temperature, non-linear correction, decreased motor torque.
+It was also effective only over a total approximate speed range of 4:1.
+A more modern variation of DC field control replaces the rheostat with an electronic Field Current Regulator.

-Implementation of PID control as a speed trimming function for dancer positioning is similar to the dancer trim application except the control circuit must provide the required speed trimming signal while keeping the dancer in same physical position.
+Implementation of PID control as a speed trimming function for dancer positioning is similar to the dancer trim application except the control circuit must provide the required speed trimming signal while keeping the dancer in the same physical position.
 Refer to Section E.5, PID Control, for discussion on PID loop operation.

-D.) Full PID Control
+Full PID Control

 Full PID Control is primarily used in applications when there are no available or appropriate signals to use in determining the drive’s primary speed reference.
 The dancer potentiometer has complete control of the driven roll.
 The dancer control circuit must develop the speed reference as required to keep the dancer at set position through-out changes in motor loading, line speed and roll diameter.